 If you struggle to stay motivated with a savings goal, the goals feature could help you move in the right direction.

 CD ladders can help you prepare for ongoing cash flow needs.
-Unfortunately, the CDs at USAA offer lame interest rates.
-A two year, fixed rate CD yields just .81% right now.
+Unfortunately, the CDs at USAA offer lame interest rates as well that top out a measly 0.04% APY.
 USAA also offers adjustable rate and variable rate CDs with even lower interest rates.

-Right now, other banks offer CDs with rates up to 2.4%.
+Right now, other banks offer CDs with rates up to 0.55% APY.
 It doesn’t make sense to settle for USAA’s extremely low interest rates.